 - Risk-appropriate Perinatal Care (perinatal regionalization): Increase the delivery of higher-risk infants and mothers at appropriate level facilities

 - Who: Multifaceted stakeholders from many disciplines and agencies both within and across state boundaries.
-In 2012, IM CoIIN began as a regionally based initiative in 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
-In 2014, IM CoIIN was expanded to the remaining 31 states and eight territories and refocused on national collaboration versus regional collaboration.
+In 2012, IM CoIIN began as a regionally based pilot initiative in 13 states from the southern and southwestern U.S., with six other Midwestern states joining the effort in 2013.
+In 2014, IM CoIIN was expanded to the remaining 31 states and nine jurisdictions and refocused on national collaboration versus regional collaboration.

-- Funder: The project is funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Service Administration (HRSA) in the Department of Health and Human Services (HHS).
+- Funder: The project was funded by the Maternal and Child Health Bureau (MCHB) of the Health Resources and Services Administration (HRSA) in the Department of Health and Human Services (HHS).

 - Our Role: In the first phase of the IM CoIIN, we provided project teams with technical assistance on how to incorporate quality improvement principles into their work.
-In the current, nationally focused phase, we lead teams and provide the data infrastructure, online community and continuing expert technical assistance needed to support their efforts.
-We work with several national partners, including AMCHP, ASTHO and the March of Dimes.
+In the nationally focused phase, we led state teams and provided the data infrastructure, online community and continuing expert technical assistance needed to support their efforts.
+We worked with several national partners, including AMCHP, ASTHO and the March of Dimes.

 Results Webinar: Big Wins and Next Steps in Addressing Infant Mortality